 Flexible because you can add user-created and third party controls to them.

 In ASP.NET Web pages, user interface programming is divided into two pieces: the visual component and the logic.
 If you have worked with tools like Visual Basic and Visual C++ in the past, you will recognize this division between the visible portion of a page and the code behind the page that interacts with it.

 The visual element consists of a file containing static markup such as HTML or ASP.NET server controls or both.
 The ASP.NET Web page works as a container for the static text and controls you want to display.

 The logic for the ASP.NET Web page consists of code that you create to interact with the page.
 The code can reside either in a script block in the page or in a separate class.
 If the code is in a separate class file, this file is referred to as the code-behind file.
-The code in the code-behind file can be written in Visual Basic, C#, or any other .NET Framework language.
+The code in the code-behind file can be written in Visual Basic or Visual C#.
 For more information about how ASP.NET Web pages are constructed, see ASP.NET Web Page Code Model.

 Web application programming presents challenges that do not typically arise when programming traditional client-based applications.
 Among the challenges are: